Toyota Celica Stories

 Comparison test: Toyota Celica GT vs. Mitsubishi Galant GTO MR

 Mitsubishi’s Galant GTO MR and Toyota’s Celica GT are very similar in both specifications and character, and are five-seater sports coupes that appeared at roughly the same time, targeting the same market.
-Both are equipped with 1.6-liter DOHC engines and 5-speed gearboxes, and there is almost no difference beween them in terms of external dimensions or weight.
+Both are equipped with 1.6-liter DOHC engines and 5-speed gearboxes, and there is almost no difference between them in terms of external dimensions or weight.
 Structurally, both cars are very orthodox, with a monocoque hardtop body based on the chassis of a mass-market sedan (the GTO is based on the Galant AI/AII, the Celica on the Carina).
 Both have a conventional layout with MacPherson strut front suspensions and rigid axles at the rear, but the rear suspensions differ in design; the GTO series is leaf-sprung, and only the most powerful MR model has a torque rod added, while the Celica’s is suspended by coil springs, with four longitudinal links and lateral location via a Panhard rod.

 Toyota Celica 1600GTV vs. Nissan Bluebird U 1600SSS-E (1972)